-The Charter School will administer the California Healthy Kids Survey ("CHKS") to students at grades five, seven, nine, and eleven whose parents or guardians provide written permission.
+The Charter School will administer the California Healthy Kids Survey ("CHKS") to students at grades seven, nine, and eleven whose parent or guardian provides written permission.
 The CHKS is an anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency that enables the Charter School to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.